chris31331/stick/README.md

 ## Round Leader

 One of the servers is the leader for each round.
 The choice of leader is deterministic, based which ```hash(leader address ++ round number)``` is lowest for the current round.
 All servers can calculate the leader's identity.
-This is [Consistent Hashing](https://en.wikipedia.org/wiki/Consistent_hashing).
+This is form of [Consistent Hashing](https://en.wikipedia.org/wiki/Consistent_hashing), as small changes to the set of servers is unlikely to change the leader for a particular round.

 ## Phase Zero